 Summer days are warm and sunny, perfect for outdoor recreation.
 The town bustles with outdoor enthusiasts and their bikes, kayaks, and four-wheel drives.
 Thanks to its alpine climate, the heat is typically mild, and evenings can be cool even during warmer months.
 Things cool down in the fall, and winter brings snow, kicking off a second high season of ski enthusiasts, and is a great time to cozy up in your cabin.
 Spring comes earlier here than in some parts of the state, and temperatures start perking up in May.
 There are several privately operated hot springs in town that stay open year-round, meaning you can bathe outdoors amid snow-capped trees or under the blazing sun.

-What are the top things to do in Glenwood Springs?
+Top things to do in Glenwood Springs

 Iron Mountain Hot Springs